deacona/stackoverflow2019/README.md

 5. Evaluation
 6. Deployment

-A summary of the findings can be found at TBC.
+A summary of the findings will be posted on Medium.
 Full details are in the code as described below.

 ## File descriptions <a name="files"></a>